nryabykh/examples/README.md

 There're some code examples related to recent projects.

 * bm_combine.py - simple time series clustering based on Pearson correlation.
+Some imports related to data collection are failed.
+I'm gonna fix this soon.
 * superchart.py - helper functions and classes for drawing multi-axis Altair charts within Streamlit application.
 * styler.py - some styling functions for AgGrid table within Streamlit application.
 * Dockerfile - example of docker-file of Streamlit application.